-10 Must Learn Tick Box Tips and Tricks in Google Sheets
+10 Must-Learn Tick Box Tips and Tricks in Google Sheets

-1. Insert Tick Box in Google Doc Spreadsheets
+1. Insert Tick Boxes in Google Sheets

-It’s a straightforward approach.
-Just select the cells where you want the Tick Boxes to be inserted.
-Then go to the menu Insert and click on “Tick box”.
-That’s all that you want to do to insert the interactive tix boxes.
+It’s straightforward.
+Select the cells where you want to insert Tick Boxes.
+Then, go to the menu Insert and click on Tick box.
+That’s all you need to do to insert interactive Tick Boxes.

 2. Count Checked and Unchecked Cells